mwvgroup/Photometric-Classification/docs/source/project_notes/notebooks.rst

 Notebooks
 =========

-.. warning:: This is an ongoing project.
-Notebooks are not guaranteed to run as ongoing progress may be underway that temporarily breaks some functionality.

 Although the ``phot_class`` package houses the core logic of our analysis, the visualization and interaction with results from the package is performed using Jupyter Notebooks.
 Descriptions of each notebook and what they inspect are